danlhennessy/cka/scheduling.md

 ## Taints / Tolerations

 Used to influence which node a pod is scheduled onto.
 A taint is applied to a node to prevent pods matching chosen criteria from being scheduled onto it.
+By default the master node is tainted to prevent new workload pods from being scheduled onto it.
 A toleration is an assigned property of a pod.
 Taint
   kubectl taint nodes <nodename> key=value:<tainteffect>